ZhiweiZhangsdu/sdutextuh/contents/home.md

 Welcome to the homepage of the **SDU Combinatorics Group**, led by **[Prof. Guanghui Wang](https://faculty.sdu.edu.cn/wangguanghui1/zh_CN/index.htm)**.

+## Introduction
+The SDU Combinatorics Group focuses on fundamental problems in combinatorics, with particular emphasis on the following research themes.
 <!--
 ## Books
 This section lists selected textbooks and monographs authored or translated by the group leader, covering graph theory and operations research.